Sergej-Popov/tremolo/README.md

 - Paste images that can be positioned and resized.
 - Paste YouTube links to embed videos while preserving aspect ratio.
 - Paste text to create sticky notes that can be dragged, resized and rotated.
 Double-click a sticky note to edit its text.
+- Sticky note text wraps and shrinks automatically; if it still overflows at the minimum size, a thin scrollbar appears.
+- Scrollbars have a transparent track and respond to the mouse wheel when hovering over a sticky note.
+- Pasting text always inserts plain text.
+When editing a sticky note the paste goes into the note instead of creating a new one.
 - Select a pasted object and press **Delete** to remove it.
 - Quickly add predefined chords or scales or display all notes.
 - Choose sticky note colour from the palette in the header when a sticky note is selected.
+- Change sticky note text alignment using the header buttons when a note is selected.
+- Toggle debug mode with **d** to show extra info, crosses over elements, and a debug panel with coordinates and rotation angles.

 ## Hotkeys
 - **Delete** – remove the selected item.